 - 6. This may be done later.
 You will put these images and the collected data into your lab report on resolution.
 Collect the average and total fluorescence signal for the same area in each of the four fluorescence images that had the same exposure and illumination.
 Pick a fluorescent structure that you can identify in each of the images.
 You should use the same procedure for getting fluorescence intensity as you did in Lab 2.1, Task 4 on page 40 (i.e., subtract background image intensity from the total signal from the fluorescent area).
 Once you have measured the area of interest, you should save the area that you have measured.
 There are several ways to do this, but one is to make a "mask".
 Under the Edit>Selection pull-down select "Create Mask".
-You will see that a new image is made, showing exactly what pixels are included in the image regions that you have selected.
-Save the masks to put into the report. - 7.
+You will see that a new image is made, showing exactly what pixels are included in the image regions that you have selected. - 7.
 Do the same measurements as in part 6, but now for the average and total transmitted light signal in the four phase images.
-Pick the same region in all the phase images (this may be different than the region you selected for the fluorescence images).
-Save masks to put into the report.
+Pick the same region in all the phase images (this may be different than the region you selected for the fluorescence images